Digital commerce is made possible by online payment gateways. If this component works smoothly, the rest of the issues can be easily solved.

 - Easy installation and integration

-- A simple guide on connecting PayPal with WooCommerce store
+- A simple guide on connecting PayPal with the WooCommerce store

 PayPal Sandbox Account

-Very often, it happens that the WooCommerce store is up and running with the inventory uploaded, all extensions in place and the shop ready to go live.
-However, as a final check, there is no way of testing if the payment gateway is working other than actually carry out a real transaction.
+Very often, it happens that the WooCommerce store is up and running with the inventory uploaded and all the extensions in place along with the payment gateway but you haven’t tested it yet because there is no way of doing it other than carrying out an actual transaction.

 Login to the PayPal Developer Website

 To set up the Sandbox Account, go to the PayPal developer website.
 In the top-right section, click the Login into Dashboard button.